Vincent-Therrien/stelaro/tests/data/README.md

 # Test Data Files

 This directory contains files intended to test the project.
+Do not edit them, the results expected by tests depends on the content of the files.

 List of files: